SaaS Tools Directory Scraper avatar

 • 📅 Launch/added date

-Browse by category (e.g., chatbots, image generators, code assistants), run a keyword search, or filter by pricing model.
+Browse by category, run a keyword search, or filter by pricing model.
 No API key or login required.

-Who is the AI Tools Directory Scraper for?
+Who is it for? — SaaS Tools Directory Scraper

-📊 VC analysts and investors Building deal flow databases and market maps.
-Quickly export the full landscape of AI tools in any vertical — chatbots, image generation, sales automation — to spot trends and emerging players before they appear in press coverage.
+VC analysts and investors Build deal flow databases.
+Export the full landscape of tools in any vertical — chatbots, productivity, sales automation — to spot emerging players and market trends before they appear in press coverage.

 Why use this scraper?

-• No API key needed — Futurepedia and Toolify don't have public APIs; this scraper does the work
+• No API key needed — these directories don't have public APIs; this scraper does the work

-• Cloudflare-bypassing Playwright — both sites use Cloudflare protection; our actor handles it reliably
+• Cloudflare-bypassing Playwright — both sites use Cloudflare protection; the actor handles it reliably

 • Structured, flat output — every field is a primitive value, ready for Google Sheets or Excel export